irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 ## Experiments
-The code that generated results presented in Chapter 4 in the paper can be executed from these notebooks:
+The code that generated results presented in Chapter 4 of the paper can be executed from these notebooks:

 `1.
 Experiments for France Dataset.ipynb`
 `2.
 Experiments for Turkey Dataset.ipynb`